Address Unknown (1944 film): Plot

 Martin Schulz and Max Eisenstein (Morris Carnovsky) are good friends, German expatriate art dealers living in the United States.
 Martin's son Heinrich (Peter van Eyck) and Max's daughter Griselle (K.T.
 Stevens) are in love.
 When Martin and his wife return to Germany to find artwork, Griselle accompanies them to seek acting opportunities.

 Martin meets Baron von Freische (Carl Esmond), joins the Nazi Party and becomes an important government official.
 Martin eventually insists that Max stop writing to him as Max is a Jew.
 When Max sends him a hand-delivered letter to confirm he is not acting under duress, Martin makes it clear they are no longer friends.

 Griselle has been acting in Vienna under the stage name Stone when she lands the leading role in a play in Berlin.
 Before the premiere, the censor (Charles Halton) insists certain lines be cut (such as "Blessed are the peacemakers ...") as contrary to Nazi doctrine.
 On opening night, however, Griselle speaks the lines anyway.
 When the incensed censor makes her reveal her real name, it causes the antisemitic crowd to riot.
 The play's director hurries a still-defiant Griselle out of the theatre for her own safety.

 Finally realising her danger, she seeks help from Martin at his country estate, but he shuts the front door in her face.
 Several gunshots are heard.
 Martin's wife, Elsa (Mady Christians), is appalled by her husband's heartlessness.
 Max and Heinrich learn of Griselle's death in a short letter in which Martin states only that she is dead.

 Martin receives a telegram informing him that Max will resume writing to him and that Martin will understand his messages.
 Martin finds Max's first letter incomprehensible, as it seems to be in code.
 Martin is warned that receiving coded messages is illegal.
 When letters continue to arrive, Martin is forced to resign his party position.

 Elsa decides to take their children to Switzerland.
 Martin sends with her a letter appealing to Max to stop writing to him.
 The border guards see the letter, so Elsa destroys it before they can read it, raising suspicions further.
 Von Freische demands that Martin name his associates.
 When Martin persists in proclaiming his innocence, von Freische tells him that the Gestapo will question him.
 Martin is terrified.
 He considers suicide, but that night, he leaves his mansion by the front door.
-Immediately, he is illuminated by a flashlight.
+Thereafter, he is illuminated by a flashlight.

 Back in San Francisco, a letter addressed to Martin is returned stamped "Address Unknown".
 A puzzled Max tells Heinrich that he had not resumed writing to his father.
 The reaction on Heinrich's face indicates that it was he who sent the letters.